Jools has been an online writer for over seven years. His articles tend to focus on pop culture and the rock industry.

 The call to public office also placed huge pressures on a person, sometimes spiritually and morally.

 More is an example of such an individual.
-His writing, his religion, his work as both a lawyer and politician and his rise to high office must have created tensions which were peculiar to the era in which he existed.
-Of course his later stance over the succession to the English throne saw all these tensions seemingly implode in events beyond his control.
+His writing, his religion, his work as both a lawyer and politician, and his rise to high office must have created tensions which were peculiar to the era in which he existed.
+Of course, his later stance over the succession to the English throne saw all these tensions seemingly implode in events beyond his control.

 More's Utopia remains an enigmatic text because of these tensions and because it was written before his rise to power.
-It could be argued that all humanists began by looking to the past with a sense of awe and a belief that they could emulate the ancients because their own culture and society was receptive to change.
-They translated ancient philosophy and tried to transplant it in their own society.
+It could be argued that all humanists began by looking to the past with a sense of awe and a belief that they could emulate the ancients because their own culture and society were receptive to change.
+They translated ancient philosophy and tried to transplant it into their own society.

-The End of the Middle Ages - The Importance of Moral Philosophy
+The End of the Middle Ages: The Importance of Moral Philosophy

 Moral philosophy was an obvious concern among humanists from Valla in the fifteenth to More in the sixteenth century.